-Absolute Return Volatility Risk Premia

-The Parametric Absolute Return Volatility Risk Premia strategy is designed to capitalize on the observed historical tendency for equity index option premiums to trade at implied volatility levels that exceed the subsequent level of actual (i.e., realized) market volatility.
+Absolute Return Volatility Risk Premia Absolute Return Volatility Risk Premia 0.5 subsequent level of actual (i.e., realized) market volatility.
 The strategy seeks to generate absolute returns by selling an approximately equal blend of equity index calls and puts collateralized by a portfolio of Treasury securities.
+The Absolute Return Volatility Risk Premia strategy sells out-of-the-money calls and puts each equal to 100% of the base portfolio, while Absolute Return Volatility Risk Premia 0.5 sells out-ofthe-money calls and puts each equal to 50% of the base portfolio.
 Accounts may be funded or unfunded.
 Additionally, the account may be customized to have less derivatives exposure therefore less return potential and less risk than the standard design.
 For funded accounts, the strategy consists of a core position in US Treasury securities fully collateralizing short options positions.
 Its objective is to outperform the base portfolio of short-term US Treasury securities.
 Unfunded accounts consist of short positions in S&P 500® Index options collateralized by margin eligible assets owned by the client.
 For unfunded accounts, the objective is absolute positive return.
 Notwithstanding the strategy's objective, a sharp appreciation or depreciation of the underlying index over a short period of time may result in significant losses.
 For unfunded accounts, such movement may require significant cash to be contributed to the portfolio to satisfy portfolio obligations.
 A sharp appreciation or depreciation can result from various causes including but not limited to: (i) news announcements or economic data concerning the US or global economy or specific sectors or issuers; (ii) political risk; (iii) rational or irrational market behavior; or (iv) real or perceived liquidity crisis.